rakshit2812/bookStore/README.md

 ## 🔐 Authentication

 - JWT-based authentication
+- HttpOnly cookie (`authToken`) set by the backend for authenticated sessions
-- Token stored in localStorage
+- Non-sensitive user data is stored in `sessionStorage` for UI purposes
-- Protected routes for cart/checkout/dashboard
+- Protected routes (cart, orders, favorites) enforced by server middleware
-- Auto-redirect to login for protected pages
+- Admin routes are guarded by `checkAdminAuth`
+- CORS configured with credentials for `http://localhost:5173`

 ---